Origami is an extension of JavaScript expressions that facilitates:

-- Defining tree structures like that of a website’s pages and resources
+- Defining tree structures like a website’s pages and resources

 - Creating text content using templates